CppMicroServices/CppMicroServices/framework/doc/resources.rst

 .. _concept-resources:

-The Resources System
+The Resource System
 ====================

-The C++ Micro Services library provides a generic resources system that allows you to:
+The C++ Micro Services library provides a generic resource system that allows you to:

 - Embed resources in a bundle.
 - Access resources at runtime.

-The features and limitations of the resources system are described in more detail in the following sections.
+The features and limitations of the resource system are described in more detail in the following sections.